The Cold Sore Trigger 3.7 Billion People Ignore

 • Compact, pocket friendly format so you actually carry it and reapply every 90 minutes

 The research is clear.
 The mechanism is understood.
 The prevention is simple.
 The only question is whether you will keep ignoring the trigger or start blocking it.
+For a deeper dive into cold sore prevention strategies for outdoor sports, see our complete guide.

 Ready to Protect Your Lips?